 And so we did.
 A few months back, my family of 6 (including three teenagers), went to India for a couple of weeks.
 We travelled to a number of different spots in North India and had many diverse and exhilarating experiences.
 However, our experiences in the Golden Temple in the Punjab state were one of my favourites.

 The Golden Temple

 The Golden Temple is the most important pilgrimage site for Sikhism in the world.
 Accordingly, there are thousands and thousands of visitors from all over India and the world visiting this site on a daily basis.
 Multiple buildings surround the Golden Temple.
-They house, among other things, areas for religious study, accommodation for pilgrims, and kitchen facilities to feed between 50,000 and 75,000 people a day.
+They house, among other things, areas for religious study, accommodation for pilgrims, and kitchen facilities to feed between tens of thousands of people a day.
 Most areas are open to the public.
 At your convenience, you are welcome to wander on the campus exploring the different buildings and rooms.

 We had a private guide lead us through an evening and a morning at the Golden Temple.
 There were many awe inspiring moments.
 Here’s why.

 1. The Golden Temple is totally encased in gold.
 At night, thousands of lights shine onto the exterior of the gold to create a dazzling appearance.
 In front of it, there is a massive man made shallow pond that reflects the lights.
 The effect of the gold, the lights and the reflection of the gold and the lights onto the pond, is absolutely captivating.

 2. Everyone who enters the Golden Temple must cover their head.
 They provide orange scarves for those who do not have their own head scarves.
 Upon entering the complex, I saw a sea of orange scarves.
 Immediately, I felt connected to the Golden Temple and the other visitors.